Blog

 Hilary

-With the school year...not with writing.
-I'll be at that until the day I die and get to go and make whatever supreme being out there utterly insane.
-You've been warned, whatever you are!
+The school year…not writing.
+I’ll be at that until the day I die and get to go and make whatever supreme being out there utterly insane.
+You’ve been warned, whatever you are!

 I’m not going to say that I write as a survival mechanism, but this year, that was sort of the case.
 The writing, the stories, the creative stuff…that’s what kept me sane for the past ten months.
 I shouldn’t have been able to knock through a whole book in that space of time.
 When I look at the word counts for Moonstone Wish and the completion date of Lapis Blade, it does amount to a little over 100k words.
 That’s…a lot.
 Yes, I know, this is coming from someone who did a 50k word manuscript in three weeks.
 Shattered was the exception (I hope) to how I normally write.
 I don’t ever want to feel what seemed like a near-possession ever again.
 So, if there’s any other objects in my house thinking of doing that, don’t.
 Please.
 I’ve got enough on my plate (I’m looking at YOU, 2500 year old pendant.
 Don’t even think about it.)